-- 1. Any written description of the procedure for approval of the issuance of an administrative subpoena by the district attorney pursuant to the provisions of § 17B; - 2.
-A sample form of a § 17B administrative subpoena used by your office; - 3.
-Records showing the number of § 17B administrative subpoenas issued by your office in each year for the years 2014, 2015, and 2016; - 4.
-Records showing the particular offenses or category of offenses which were the subject of "ongoing criminal investigations" justifying the issuance of a § 17B administrative subpoena in each year for the years 2014, 2015, and 2016, and the number of such subpoenas issued for each offense or category of offense; - 5.
-Records showing whether in any case the recipient of a § 17B administrative subpoena was requested not to disclose to the subject of the records that a subpoena for his records had been received;
+- 1. Any written description of the procedure for approval of the issuance of an administrative subpoena by the attorney general pursuant to the provisions of § 17B; - 2.
+A sample form of a § 17B administrative subpoena used by the office of the attorney general; - 3.
+Records showing the number of § 17B administrative subpoenas issued by the attorney general in each year for the years 2014, 2015, and 2016; - 4.
+Records showing the particular offenses or category of offenses which were the subject of "ongoing criminal investigations" justifying the issuance of a § 17B administrative subpoena in each year for the years 2014, 2015, and 2016, and the number of such subpoenas issued for each offense or category of offense;

-- 6. Records showing the names of the common carriers or services providers to whom a § 17B administrative subpoenas was issued by your office and the number of such subpoenas issued to each in each year for the 2014, 2015, and 2016; - 7.
+- 5. Records showing whether in any case the recipient of a § 17B administrative subpoena was requested not to disclose to the subject of the records that a subpoena for his records had been received; - 6.
+Records showing the names of the common carriers or services providers to whom a § 17B administrative subpoenas was issued by the attorney general and the number of such subpoenas issued to each in each year for the 2014, 2015, and 2016; - 7.
 Any motions to quash a § 17B subpoena which have been filed since January 2014; and - 8.
 Records showing the name and court docket number of any case in which a motion to suppress evidence obtained as a result of a § 17B subpoena has been filed.